bormaxi8080/osint-timeline/DRAFT.md

 Social-Media-OSINT-Tools-Collection - A collection of most useful OSINT tools for SOCINT: https://github.com/osintambition/Social-Media-OSINT-Tools-Collection

+[Added](https://github.com/soxoj/maigret/commit/f5ca005766dcf073d4268284a48fbf3d716611cc) searching for old usernames of Twitter account with memory.lol in Maigret.
+Don't forget to update socid-extractor to the [last version (v0.0.25)!](https://github.com/soxoj/socid-extractor/commit/4503617d198219f72e27efbde60248166129b0d7)
+Also, remind you that you can start your investigations from any parseable account, example with **parse mode**: maigret --parse https://api.memory.lol/v1/tw/libsoftiktok
+Thanks to @cybdetective

 Quiet - a private, p2p alternative to Slack and Discord built on Tor & IPFS: https://github.com/TryQuiet/quiet

 DiG GUI - Web Interface for DNS Queries: https://www.diggui.com/

-lmt is a cli program written in go that can be used to run applications with resource limits enforced using cgroupsv2: https://github.com/Rohansjamadagni/lmt
+lmt - a cli program written in go that can be used to run applications with resource limits enforced using cgroupsv2: https://github.com/Rohansjamadagni/lmt

 Pipper - Python Module able to automatically install missing imported libraries through pip: https://github.com/D35m0nd142/Pipper